kwarantyna/z-nomp/README.md

 * Use something like [redis-commander](https://github.com/joeferner/redis-commander) to have a nice GUI for exploring your redis database.
-* Use something like [logrotator](http://www.thegeekstuff.com/2010/07/logrotate-examples/) to rotate log output from Z-NOMP.
+* Use something like [logrotator](http://www.thegeekstuff.com/2010/07/logrotate-examples/) to rotate log output from VMP.
-* Use [New Relic](http://newrelic.com/) to monitor your Z-NOMP instance and server performance.
+* Use [New Relic](http://newrelic.com/) to monitor your VMP instance and server performance.

 #### Upgrading VMP